Sarala Roy: Notable work

 Along with Rokeya Sekhawat Hussain, the Bengali science fiction writer and activist, Sarala Roy and her sister, the teacher Abala Bose, worked with the Bengal Women's Education League in the 1920s, to improve access to education for women and children.
 In 1927, they organised the Bengal Education Conference from 16 to 19 April, and during this conference, Roy, Bose and Hussain made speeches calling for changes to school curriculum, with a particular focus on increasing awareness of the personal rights of women.
 The All India Women's Conference was created in the same year, and Roy, along with Sarojini Naidu, Kamaladevi Chattopadhyay, Muthulakshmi Reddy and Rajkumari Amrit Kaur, was a founding member of this significant and powerful women's rights organisation in colonial India.

 In 1932, Sarala Roy became the President of the All Indian Women's Conference.
 Roy became president at a time when there was significant momentum towards social reform around the extension of franchise to Indian women.
 There were wide differences in opinion on the development of efforts towards achieving franchise for women, and along with Dorothy Jinarajadasa, Radhabai Subbarayan and Begum Shah Nawaz, Roy was instrumental in collecting statements and opinions from women on the subject.
 During her Presidential Address, Ray gave a speech arguing that the key to reforms was to strengthen education for girls, and that this would be critical in efforts to end the prevalent practice of child marriage.

 Personal life

-She married Prasanna Kumar Roy, an educator and the first principal of Presidency College in Kolkata, and they had a son who died at a very young age.
-She later had two daughters, Swarnalata Bose and Charulata Mukherjee, who was also closely associated with the All India Women's Conference.
+Sarala Roy was the daughter of Brahmo Samaj leader and social reformer Durga Mohan Das.
+She married Prasanna Kumar Roy, an educator and the first principal of Presidency College in Kolkata, and they had a son, Saral Roy, who died early.
+Saral Ray had a son, Sunil Roy (IFS and ardent environmentalist).
+Sunil Roy was the Indian Ambassador to Poland and Mexico, High Commissioner to Nigeria and the Indian Consul General in New York City.
+She also had 5 daughters - Kanakalata Roy, Swarnalata Bose, Nemima Roy, Dolly Maitland, and Charulata Mukherjee, who was also closely associated with the All India Women's Conference.
+Kanakalata Roy married Jatindra Nath Roy OBE who was Commissioner of Bengal.
+One of her grandsons is Bunker Roy, noted social activist and reformer.